mediasuitenz/mappy/README.md

 cluster: null
 cluster: undefined
 ```
+If you specify an icon it will override `iconCreateFunction` to create the icon with the given config.
+If `showClusterCount` is also truthy then it will render div's instead, with the cluster count inside.
+See the example below, with css to show an image AND cluster count.

 **Note:** If you want to use clustering with the default styling you will need to include
 the default marker clusterer stylesheet. eg.